Stovetop Taco Soup

 - Veggies– corn, sweet potatoes, zucchini, spinach

-- Meat– lean ground beef, chicken, ground pork, or a combination of ground meat
+- Meat– lean ground beef, chicken, ground pork, or a combination of ground meats

 - Taco Seasoning– use a packet of store-bought taco seasoning instead of making your own